Who doesn’t love a good bargain?

 “Costco offers periodic discounts — on top of its already low prices.
 The retailer refers to them as ‘warehouse savings,’ but they are essentially sales.
 Costco offers a new batch of warehouse savings roughly once a month.
 So, always check out the retailer’s Warehouse Savings webpage before driving to your local club or buying anything online.”

 Whether you call them thrift stores or consignment shops, the internet can help you find places selling secondhand items.

 Check TheThriftShopper.com, which you can search by ZIP code.
-Or try the online store locators of national organizations such as Goodwill and the Salvation Army, and national chains like Play It Again Sports and Plato’s Closet.
+Or try the online store locators of national organizations such as Goodwill and the Salvation Army or national chains like Play It Again Sports and Plato’s Closet.

-There are also lots of online-only secondhand marketplaces, such as Raise (secondhand gift cards).
+There are also lots of online-only secondhand marketplaces, such as Raise for discounted gift cards.

 7. Check for coupons and promo codes

 You don’t need scissors for this.
 You can find manufacturer coupons galore, both printable and digital ones, online — see “7 Places to Find Free Manufacturer Coupons Online.”